Work from Home Strategies for Contract Managers and In-house Counsel

 Contract managers and other legal professionals don’t have the same flexibility as they would have pre-COVID-19.
 Yet, they can work remotely and assemble legally enforceable contracts.
 And these will still move the business forward once the world gets back to a semblance of normal.

 If you work in a busy corporate legal office and are used to a certain set of sights, sounds, and distractions, shifting to a WFH setting will take some getting used to.
-To help you avoid distractions like Netflix, housework, or family members who are also working remotely, here are some WFH strategies to keep you focused and connected:
+To help you avoid distractions like Netflix or family members who are also WFH, here are some strategies to keep you focused and connected:

 When legal professionals start working remotely, they often find that they work longer hours.
 This is because they don’t know when to “turn off” and get back to their personal life.
-But a personal “accountability partner - like a wife or a stubborn six-year-old child - can help you to work healthy “home-office hours.”
+But a personal “accountability partner” can help you to work healthy “home-office hours.”

 EverydayHealth.com offers more self-care and survival tips for remote working – for newbies and veterans alike: